chimera-linux/cports/Manual.md

 In general, a system composed purely of `main` packages should be bootable, but may not contain all functionality required by users.
 Templates are evaluated for `main` based on various factors such as usefulness, quality of the software, licensing and others.
-Teplates in `main` must not depend on templates in other categories.
+Templates in `main` must not depend on templates in other categories.

 The `contrib` category is a *user repository*.
 The requirements for `contrib`